Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Our compression socks come in 15-20 mmHg, 20-30 mmHg, and 30-40 mmHg.
 You can read more on compression levels and what they mean here, but compression socks should be tight and supportive, yet still comfortable.
 Like a supportive hug for your legs.

-• 15-20 mmHg: Light support that's ideal for all-day, every day wear.
+• 15-20 mmHg: Light support that is ideal for all-day, everyday wear.
 Great for travel, mild to moderate edema, pregnancy, achiness, spider and varicose veins.

-• 20-30 mmHg: Moderate to firm support that's commonly recommended for edema, Deep Vein Thrombosis (DVT), lymphedema, pre- and post-surgical applications and moderate varicose veins.
+• 20-30 mmHg: Moderate to firm support that is commonly recommended for edema, Deep Vein Thrombosis (DVT), lymphedema, pre- and post-surgical applications and moderate varicose veins.

 • 30-40 mmHg: Firm support that usually comes as a prescription from a doctor, used for treating conditions such as venous insufficiency, DVT, lymphedema and dysautonomia.